bimlendu/terraform/alpha/README.md

 * Security groups with minimal access everywhere.
 * A CodeDeploy app and deploy group.
 * An S3 bucket to store codedeploy zips.
+* Instances are configured by ansible repo provided by `ansible_repo` variable.

 #### Inputs required